raulBiescas/coreLibraries/README.md

 # coreLibraries
-Core Libraries (Javascript, PHP and CSS styles) to be used by rest of repositoriesConfig files should be modified to include these libraries path.
+Core Libraries (Javascript, PHP and CSS styles) to be used by rest of repositories.
+Config files should be modified to include these libraries path.

 # Required libraries to be added to the library folders are: